-Santa Rosa supports a sensible and successful implementation of the water conservation framework, including the water use standards set in AB 1668 and SB 606; however, we firmly believe that the studies being conducted on the feasibility of those standards should be allowed to be fully analyzed prior to further reducing the standards, and that any new standard should not be implemented without a stakeholder process and robust study of the technical feasibility.
-AB 1434 fails to take a data-driven approach to water use standards and may adversely affect our infrastructure, ratepayers, and ability to efficiently manage our systems.
-For these reasons, the City of Santa Rosa opposes AB 1434.
-We ask that the existing commitment and progress the state agencies and water utilities have already made in fulfillment of the long-term drought planning changes contained in the "Making Conservation a California Way of Life" framework adopted less than three years ago be allowed to continue.
+Santa Rosa supports a sensible and successful implementation of the water conservation framework, including the water use standards set in AB 1668 and SB 606, however, we firmly believe that a new standard should not be implemented without a stakeholder process and robust study of the technical feasibility.

+SB 1157 fails to take a data-driven approach to water use standards and may adversely affect our infrastructure, ratepayers, and ability to efficiently manage our systems.
+For these reasons, the City of Santa Rosa opposes SB 1157 unless it is amended to provide for a stakeholder process and a feasibility study.
+We ask that the existing commitment and progress the state agencies and water utilities have already made in fulfillment of the long-term drought planning changes contained in the "Making Conservation a California Way of Life" framework adopted less than four years ago be allowed to continue.